ELEC5740: Foundations of Data Comm & the Internet (2013 - Semester 2)

 Laboratory reports are assessed with clarity, conciseness, accuracy and persuasiveness as the main assessment elements.
 The open questions in the examinations also assess the ability of effective communications.
 Communication (Level 3)

 Team work in pairs in the laboratories.
-Project Management and Teamwork (Level 1)
+Project and Team Skills (Level 1)

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.